temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 The other data type you'll create create is `Periods`.
-This struct contains information about how long the Subscription lasts, along with how much is charged per billing period.
+This struct contains information about how long the Subscription lasts.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["11-17"]}-->
 <!--SNIPEND-->